Leah Messer’s Boyfriend Jason Jordan Says Corey Simms Is ‘A Good Man’ On New ‘Teen Mom 2’

 Leah remarried in April 2012 to a man named Jeremy Calvert.
 Together, the two share a daughter.
 They divorced in 2015.
 While Jeremy provides for his daughter, he isn’t around as much due to being out of town for work.
 On the new episode, Leah revealed that she “needed to have a conversation” with Jeremy about that.

 Leah revealed that she was dating a new man last summer.
 While fans were happy for her, they were shocked to find out that her new boyfriend was over a decade older than her.
 However, the mother-of-three revealed why she chose to date someone older.
-As previously reported by Inquisitr, Leah explained that men her age “don’t get” her life.
+As previously reported by The Inquisitr, Leah explained that men her age “don’t get” her life.
 As a mother of three children, Leah explained that men her age don’t want any part of that” actually.

 While Jason Jordan revealed he has respect for Corey Simms, how did Corey think the meeting went?
-Corey spoke with his dad about the encounter and said that, even though he expected it to be awkward, it wasn’t as awkward as he had anticipated.
+Corey spoke with his dad about the encounter and said that even though he expected it to be awkward, it wasn’t as awkward as he had anticipated.
 He also said he “really liked” Jason Jordan.

 New episodes of Teen Mom 2 air Monday nights on MTV.